-Portugal is one of the leading European countries for foreign investments.
-The country attracts in particular thanks to its famous exemption tax applied to the income of foreign workers with RNH status.
+Portugal is one of Europe's leading countries for foreign investment.
+The country is particularly attractive thanks to its famous tax exemption. tax applied to the income of foreign workers with RNH status.
 This "non-habitual resident" status is for people who reside in Portugal for more than 183 days per year and have not lived in the country in the past.
 If these conditions are met, the income tax is capped to 20 %.

 Local labor is cheap, "even if this is starting to change".
 Moreover, dynamic metropolises such as Porto or Lisbon, which have become expensive, are beginning to displease investors, who have recently become interested in medium-sized cities.
 The latter appreciate the quality of the local workforce, "hard at work".
 The Portuguese are a people "conqueror" because of their history, and are "particularly internationally oriented"This would explain their policy in favour of foreign investment, which is sometimes criticized within the European Union.